yandexdataschool/Practical_DL/README.md

 # Announcements
+* 23.12 - added some bonus links in most weeks for those mysterious people who lurk this repo from outside the HSE.
 * 23.12 - pre-exam Q&A happened.
 Exam will happen next monday at 16.40, room 311
 * 17.12 - added MIT just for kicks
 * 16.12 - exam/project rules published - https://github.com/yandexdataschool/HSE_deeplearning/wiki/How-exam-works - ping us on which problems you prefer (see slack for reservations; will add table tomorrow)